JANE S. writes:

 Keep up the good work.
 I sent a donation through PayPal, I know it will be put to good use.

 Thank you for the donation and the praise.

-I make editing errors, of course, and I am always thankful when readers write in to alert me to any typos or grammatical mistakes.
+I make editing errors, and I am always thankful when readers write in to alert me to any typos or grammatical mistakes.